Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Wallace Stevens and The Man on the Dump
+Wallace Stevens and a Summary of The Man on the Dump

 The Man On The Dump is a packed poem.
 It is an allegory that starts off innocently enough before taking the reader into the heart of the trash in an attempt to rediscover the reasons why human culture and language need renewal and refreshment of the imagination in order to survive.